mjbradvica/personal-website-articles/2021/n-predicate-builder-introduction.md

 ### Queries and Orders are Declarative

-Your queries are far more descriptive and easier to read.
-Naming a method "NameIsNotJoeAndIsOlderThanTenAndIsEligigleOrderedByNameThenAge" is pure insanity.
+Your queries are far more descriptive and easier to read with NPredicateBuilder.
+Being forced to name a method "NameIsNotJoeAndIsOlderThanTenAndIsEligigleOrderedByNameThenAge" is pure insanity.
 NPredicateBuilder is declarative by nature.
 Your queries and orders describe themselves in a clear and concise fashion.

 ### Everything is Now Testable

 It is near impossible to test EF queries because the DbContext object is almost impossible to mock.
-The only way around this is to extract every predicate in your application so you can test them individually.
-NPredicateBuilder has this behavior by default.
-Because every single where and order clause is separate, testing is easy.
+The only way around this is to extract every predicate in your application so you can test it individually.
+NPredicateBuilder performs this behavior by default.
+Because every single Where and Order clause is separate, testing is easy.

-The following shows how to test an Order:
+The following demonstrates how to test an Order:

 ```csharp
 [TestMethod]